 Pizza a portafoglio: recipe for home cooking

 Pizza a portafoglio is a pizza of smaller size, wrapped in straw or oven paper, and folded twice on its sides.
-Its Italian name could be loosely translated as “wallet pizza”: that’s because the way is folded reminds the way a wallet is closed.
+Its name translates literally to ‘wallet pizza,’ a reference to how it’s folded.
 It is also known as “pizza a libretto”, where libretto means “small book”.

-You can buy a pizza a portafoglio everywhere in Naples.
+You can buy pizza a portafoglio everywhere in Naples.
 Not just from a pizzeria, but also from bakeries and delis.
-It is perfect to calm down your cravings in case you don’t have time to stop for a full lunch.
+It is perfect to satisfy your cravings in case you don’t have time to stop for a full lunch.
 In Naples, we could crave pizza at any time: even when we’re just walking back home for dinner, we could feel that need for a soft dough, topped with tomato sauce and mozzarella.
-This also happens because walking in Naples you encounter a pizzeria every five meters, and it’s hard to resist the temptation.
+This is also because walking in Naples, you encounter a pizzeria every five meters, and it’s hard to resist the temptation.
+That’s why pizza a portafoglio is the solution: its only purpose is calming your hunger for a while, without filling your stomach.

 The history of pizza a portafoglio is a natural evolution of the Neapolitan pizza tradition.
 Neapolitan pizza’s main feature is the dough, soft and elastic, that you can fold on its side, something you can’t do with other kinds of pizza.
-Also, Neapolitan pizza was always meant to be street food.
-The low price and the fact that can be taken away means that often people buy it and eat it few meters away from the pizzeria, sitting on a wall or a staircase.
+Also, Neapolitan pizza was historically always meant to be street food.
+The low price and the fact that it can be taken away mean that often people buy it and eat it a few meters away from the pizzeria, sitting on a wall or a staircase.

 Pizza a portafoglio is not the same everywhere.
 The ones made in a pizzeria are better, as you can buy them fresh.
 But you need to remember, it’s not just a pizza of a smaller size.
 The crust is less soft, there’s less tomato sauce on top, and only a small cube of fiordilatte cheese.
 Do not forget: it is conceived to be folded and eaten in a short time.
 A larger amount of ingredients would make the pizza spill over everything, making a big mess.